 Due to COVID-19, in March 2020, as colleges were preparing to end the winter quarter and prepare for spring, faculty were forced to shift quickly away from in person instruction.
 The resources below were developed to help faculty in that transition and to support them as they worked to move beyond emergency remote instruction as conditions made it clear that many colleges would not be seeing students in person until late in 2021.

-- Student Engagement: Getting and Keeping Students Motivated and Connected: Power Point Slides and Zoom Recording for May 20
+- Student Engagement: Getting and Keeping Students Motivated and Connected: Power Point Slides

-- Technology: Hardware and Software that can Facilitate Teaching and Learning: Power Point Slides and Zoom Recording for May 21
+- Technology: Hardware and Software that can Facilitate Teaching and Learning: Power Point Slides

 - Grading: What, How, and Why: Power Point Slides

-- Promoting Equity: Implementable Strategies: Power Point Slides
+- Authentic Assessment: Power Point Slides

 - Workload Management and Avoiding Burnout Power Point Slides